valju/JS_ES_Features/TS_basics/TS_in_a_fullstack_project.md

 - in .ts you import from .js files (but still write the export too to a .ts file!)
 - string and not String, number and not Number in TS: https://www.typescriptlang.org/docs/handbook/declaration-files/do-s-and-don-ts.html

+- Object types are possibly not yet used in our example case code? https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#object-types

 ```
 // One example with the most commonly used TS features